cloudshiftstrategies/css_terraform_training/docs/introduction.md

 ## 4. Workflows Matter

 Terraform provides a common **workflow** to provision infrastructure resources across multiple clouds and providers.
-This workflow makes high velicity
+This workflow makes high velocity

-   * **PLAN** - In this phase, the HCL configuration is compared against deployed resouces.
-The user is informed of the changes that will be made to the infrasrtucture.
+   * **PLAN** - In this phase, the HCL configuration is compared against deployed resources.
+The user is informed of the changes that will be made to the infrastructure.
 This is very important for understanding the impact of a change.

         In the following example, terraform plan 1 new resource will be deployed